marcosschroh/python-schema-registry-client/docs/client.md

         list (str): version of the schema registered under this subject
     """
 ```

+#### Deletes a specific version of the schema registered under a subject

 ```python
 def delete_version(self, subject: str, version="latest", headers: dict = None):